Imagine this scenario -

 1. Put it in writing

 Write down the tasks you’ve been avoiding.
-This will bring the project to the front of your mind so you can’t easily ignore it.
+This will bring the project to the front of your mind so you can’t easily ignore it.2.
+Neutralize negative thinking

 When a task seems overbearing, procrastination often follows.
 So how can you break that task into smaller, more manageable parts?
-Chunking it down will help you feel less overwhelmed and more empowered.
+Chunking it down will help you feel less overwhelmed and more empowered.4.
+Stop giving excuses

 Do any of these sound familiar?
 “I need to be in the mood.”, “I will wait until I have time.”, “I work better under pressure.”
 Be honest with yourself, these are excuses which will never allow you to start your work.
-Stop giving them and start working
+Stop giving them and start working5.
+Enjoy the victory

 Finishing a daunting task is satisfying.
 Remind yourself that you’ll feel incredibly virtuous when the chore is off your plate once and for all.
 Accomplishing what you’re avoiding will simplify your work life.
 You’ll feel more energetic.
 You’ll sleep better at night.
 Relish the feeling of success.